ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Uploading Reports {#upload-flow}

-Clients periodically upload reports to the Leader, which then distributes the individual report shares to each Helper.
+Clients periodically upload reports to the Leader.
+Each report contains two "report shares", one for the Leader and another for the Helper.
+The Helper's report share is transmitted by the Leader during the aggregation sub-protocol (see {{aggregate-flow}}).

 ### HPKE Configuration Request {#hpke-config}